ckaestne/seai/lectures/11_dataquality/dataquality.md

 ---
 author: Christian Kaestner
-title: "17-445: Data Quality and Data Engineering"
+title: "17-445: Data Quality and Data Programming"
 semester: Summer 2020
 footer: "17-445 Software Engineering for AI-Enabled Systems, Christian Kaestner"
 license: Creative Commons Attribution 4.0 International (CC BY 4.0)
 ---

-# Data Quality and Data Engineering
+# Data Quality and Data Programming

 > "Data cleaning and repairing account for about 60% of the work of data scientists."